 Step 3.
 Drain and Flush Gray and Black Holding Tanks

 Some RVs have a tank flushing system built-in, so simply engage that to clean the tanks.
-If your RV doesn’t have a tank flushing system, you’ll need to do it manually.
+You’ll need to do it manually if your RV doesn’t have a tank flushing system.

-You’ll need to drain your black water tank and your gray water tank.
+You’ll need to drain your black and gray water tank.
 Clean your black and gray water tanks using a cleaning wand.

 Both your black water tank and gray water tank terminate at a valve.
 Lubricate the termination valves with WD-40.